HCelion/orex/README.md

-# Orex
+# ASK-Orex

-Orex is a package designed to simplify regular expressions in Python.
+ASK-Orex is a package designed to simplify regular expressions in Python.
 It provides a high-level interface for constructing and working with regular expressions, making it easier and more intuitive to use.

 The package is heavily inspired by Richy Cotton's `rebus` package for the `R` language.